 - EP Fellows in New York work on strategic projects that make a difference: redesigning the principals’ Web portal for the New York City Department of Education, laying the regulatory groundwork for charter network Achievement First’s expansion into Rhode Island, and facilitating a seamless renovation and move for one of Uncommon Schools’ campuses, and more.

-- Several of EP’s New York-based alumni have remained to contribute to this city/region on an ongoing basis, including 2009 Graduate School Fellow Anne Eidelman, Vice President of Finance and Human Resources for Uncommon Schools; 2010 Graduate School Fellow Yael Kalban, Acting Executive Director, Portfolio Planning for the New York City Department of Education; and 2012 Graduate School Fellow Robin Reid, Senior Producer, Digital for Amplify.
+- Several of EP’s New York-based alumni have remained to contribute to this city/region on an ongoing basis, including 2009 Fellow Anne Eidelman, Vice President of Finance and Human Resources for Uncommon Schools; 2010 Fellow Yael Kalban, Executive Director, District Planning for the New York City Department of Education; and 2012 Fellow Robin Reid, Senior Producer, Digital for Amplify.

 Malcolm Hamer, Director, Acumen Solutions